gayeongpark/gayeongpark.github.io/_posts/2024-09-11-ETHERNET-SWITCHING.md

 ## Virtual Local Area Network (VLAN)

-VLAN is a logical subdivision of a given network that segments into separate broadcast domains.
-The logical grouping of devices is achieved through a software configuration.
-When we use VLANs, we can consolidate all four of those switches into just two switches.

-VLANs operate at the layer two or the data link layer of the OSI model.
-Whenever a switch is configured to utilize a VLAN, it will tag each frame of data with a VLAN ID as it passes through the switch.
+A VLAN is a logical segmentation of a network, used to create separate broadcast domains within the same physical network infrastructure.
+Devices in the same VLAN can communicate with each other as if they were on the same network, even if they are physically connected to different switches.
+VLANs operate at Layer 2 (Data Link Layer) of the OSI model, and they allow for better network segmentation and control.

+When VLANs are implemented, each frame of data is tagged with a VLAN ID, ensuring that traffic from different VLANs remains separate.

+VLAN (Virtual Local Area Network) is a type of network configuration used in Ethernet networks.

-Reasons for using VLAN
+### Reasons for using VLAN

-1. Enhanced security because segmenting the networks into VLANs allows sensitive data to be isolated to reduce data breaches
+1. Enhanced Security: VLANs allow sensitive data to be isolated.
+For example, separating the HR department from the Finance department can help protect confidential data and reduce security risks.

-2. Improved performance because VLAN reduces the size of a broadcast domain helps to decrease the amount of traffic begin sent over that segment
+2. Improved Performance: By reducing the size of the broadcast domain, VLANs help minimize broadcast traffic, improving the overall performance of the network.

-3. Increased management because VLAN provides greater control over the management of networks to implement policy changes and troubleshoot issue
+3. Simplified Management: VLANs provide greater control over the network, enabling easier policy implementation, segmentation, and troubleshooting.

-4. Improved cost efficiency because VLAN allows us to better utilize our existing network infrastructure by breaking it up into smaller logical segments
+4. Cost Efficiency: VLANs allow more efficient use of existing infrastructure by creating logical segments, reducing the need for additional physical hardware.

+### VLAN Configurations

-Effective VLANs must maintain a VLAN database that contains all of the VLAN configurations for a particular switch.
+- VLAN Database : Each switch maintains a VLAN database that holds all VLAN configurations, allowing for easy management and identification of the VLANs associated with the switch.

-Switch Virtual Interface (SVI) allows switching to route traffic between different VLANs without requiring/buying a separate router.
-It provides layer three or network layer processing to the VLAN.
-By configuring a SVI for the VLAN, the switch can handle the routing decision for any data within that VLAN.
+- Switch Virtual Interface (SVI) : An SVI enables inter-VLAN routing, allowing traffic to be routed between VLANs without the need for an external router.
+The switch can perform Layer 3 (Network Layer) operations for the VLAN, making it capable of routing traffic within and between VLANs.

-Cisco switch - VLAN.DAT

-## VLAN Configuration
+- Cisco VLAN.DAT : On Cisco switches, VLAN configurations are stored in a file called VLAN.DAT.
+It is important for maintaining the integrity of the VLAN configuration.

+### Key VLAN Concepts

 - 802.1Q Tagging : A VLAN tagging standard that adds VLAN IDs to Ethernet frames, helping manage multiple VLANs on the same physical network infrastructure(Trunking).
 This ensures data separation between different departments (e.g., HR and finance) by tagging their traffic for secure, isolated communication.